 From all aspects, considering the diversity and heterogeneity of the Indian population, the growth of entrepreneurship in India is rather restricted.

-This seems to be a surprising anomaly for a country which is supposed to have a demographic advantage.
+This seems to be a surprising anomaly for a country that is supposed to have a demographic advantage.
 It is estimated that out of India’s population of 1.30 crores, around 62% are in the workable age group between 17 to 60 years.

 Almost 65% of the population is below the age group of 35 years, and again about 54% of the population is below the age group of 25 years.

 This means that India is a young country as compared to many developed nations which are facing a crisis of an aging and non-working population.